Coal Exchange: Design

 The building is constructed largely in limestone, in the French Renaissance style.
 The exterior is made of pale Corsham stone on three sides, with yellow brick on the western elevation.
 The roof is slate, topped with multiple chimneys mainly in yellow brick.
 Its style was derived from French Renaissance models.
 The main entrance front faces south.
 The building is made up of three storeys and basement, plus attic storeys in the central pedimented 'frontispiece', with a hipped pavilion roof.
 The entrance is guarded by a pair of fluted Corinthian columns, and topped by a floral relief in a triangular pediment surmounted by Royal Arms.
 On the north east corner, steps lead up to a projecting porch which housed Barclays Bank, resident here since building opened.

 The interior retains an entrance hall with a Jacobethan style moulded plaster ceiling, panelled walls, and woodblock and inlay floor.
 At the rear are two lions on high plinths supporting clock faces showing times of Cardiff high tides.
 The central Coal and Shipping Hall dominates the building, surrounded by galleried tiers, in Jacobethan style dark wood.
 A false ceiling has reduced the height to 2 storeys, hiding a centrally glazed roof.

+In the media

+The grand ballroom was used as the set for the BBC2 series, Chess Masters: The Endgame.
+The first series aired in March and April 2025.